How does it interact with other schemes?

 Most people who qualify for universal credit are likely to be better off claiming help through the childcare element of universal credit and not taking childcare vouchers offered through a salary sacrifice.
 This is because you will lose significantly more universal credit than you will gain in tax and National Insurance savings from taking the vouchers.

 However there are some exceptions to this rule.
 For example, if your childcare costs are a lot higher than the monthly maximums for universal credit then you can claim vouchers as well as the maximum amounts of universal credit.

 This means it is important that you check your own position carefully and work out which is better.
 You should contact a welfare rights adviser at a local advice agency for further support.

 Universal credit and tax credits

-Both working tax credit and child tax credit are gradually being replaced by UC.
+Both working tax credit and child tax credit are gradually being replaced by universal credit.
 You cannot claim both together.
-UC is being rolled out across the UK.
-Eventually, everyone who is claiming tax credits will be moved across to UC.
-You can find out more about the introduction of UC in our main tax credits and benefits section.
+Universal credit is being rolled out across the UK.
+Eventually, everyone who is claiming tax credits will be moved across to universal credit.
+You can find out more about the introduction of universal credit in our main tax credits and benefits section.

-All 3 and 4 year olds in England can currently receive 570 hours of free education or childcare per year.
-This is around 15 hours a week.
-Some working parents in England may be able to claim 30 hours a week of free childcare if certain conditions are met.
-Some 2 year olds from low income families are also eligible.
-You cannot claim the childcare element of UC to cover any free childcare.
+You cannot claim the childcare element of universal credit to cover any free childcare.
 When your child starts getting free childcare, you must tell DWP about the change in the childcare costs you pay.
 See our free childcare page for more information.